HynekBaran/Raspi-NRF24-header/README.md

 #####Usage

- Make your gateway as available as `/dev/ttyMySensorsGateway` by running
+ Make your gateway available as `/dev/ttyMySensorsGateway` by running
  ```bash
  sudo make enable-gwserial
  ```